gamersagainstweed/ihnm/README.md

 Use /vtt (key) command to specify another key.

-### What the hell is VTT?
-I'm surprised you asked but VTT stands for Voice-to-Talk.

 ## Some useful commands

 /vol (volume) - change the volume of everything except your mic input if it's enabled.